 - i.
 Applicant or Appellant Presentation.
 The applicant or appellant then has the opportunity to present comments, testimony, or argument. - ii.
 Public Testimony.
 Members of the public are provided with the opportunity to present their comments, testimony, or argument.

-Members of the public presenting comments, testimony, or argument will follow the following guidelines:

-- 1. Members of the Public Request to Speak.
+Members of the public presenting comments, testimony, or argument will follow the following guidelines: - Members of the Public Request to Speak.
 Any person desiring to speak or present evidence shall make his or her presence known to the President/Chair and upon being recognized by the President/Chair, the person may speak or present evidence relevant to the matter being heard.
-No person may speak without first being recognized by the President/Chair. - 2.
-Board Questions of Speakers.
+No person may speak without first being recognized by the President/Chair.

+- 2. Board Questions of Speakers.
 Members of the Board who wish to ask questions of the speakers or each other during the public hearing portion may do so, but only after first being recognized by the President/Chair. - 3.
 Public Oral Presentations.
 All Board guidelines pertaining to oral presentation by members of the public apply during public hearings.
 These guidelines are discussed in this Handbook in Chapter 13: "Addressing the Board." - 4.
 Materials for Public Record.
-All persons interested in the matter being heard by the Board shall be entitled to submit written evidence or remarks, as well as other graphic evidence. - 5.
+All persons interested in the matter being heard by the Board shall be entitled to submit written evidence or remarks, as well as other graphic evidence.
+Materials shall be submitted to the General Manager for distribution to the board, and for the record. - 5.
 Germane Comments.
 No person will be permitted during the hearing to speak about matters or present evidence which is not germane to the matter being considered.
-A determination of relevance shall be made by the President/Chair, but may be appealed to the full Board. - i.
-The applicant or appellant is given an opportunity for rebuttal or closing argument. - ii.
+A determination of relevance shall be made by the President/Chair but may be appealed to the full Board. - a.
+The applicant or appellant is given an opportunity for rebuttal or closing argument. - b.
 The public input portion of the public hearing is closed.

 d.
-Questions and discussion from the Board.
+Questions and Discussion from the Board

-Board members should not express their opinions on an item prior to the close of the public hearing, as the Board members should not form or express an opinion until after all testimony has been received.
-Questions and comments from the Board should not be argumentative, and the Board should not engage in debates with staff, or those members of the public testifying to an opinion, until after all testimony has been received.
+Board Members should not express their opinions on an item prior to the close of the public hearing, as the Board Members should not form or express an opinion until after all testimony has been received.
+Questions and comments from the Board should not be argumentative, and the Board should not engage in debates with Staff, or those Members of the public testifying to an opinion, until after all testimony has been received.

-Any Board member shall have the right to express dissent from, or protest to, any action of the Board and have the reason entered in the minutes.
-If the dissenting Board member desires such dissent or protest to be entered into the minutes, this should be made clear by language such as "I would like the minutes to show that I am opposed to this action for the following reasons..."
+Any Board Member shall have the right to express dissent from, or protest to, any action of the Board and have the reason entered in the minutes.
+If the dissenting Board Member desires such dissent or protest to be entered into the minutes, this should be made clear by language such as "I would like the minutes to show that I am opposed to this action for the following reasons..."

 e.
-Board decision occurs.
+Board Decision Occurs

-Once the Board completes its discussion of the matter, a Board member may make a motion to take action on the item.
-A Board member may also make a motion to table, amend, substitute, postpone, or continue the matter, pursuant to these procedures.
-If the Board is unsuccessful in carrying a motion on the matter before the adjournment of the meeting, the motion shall be deemed to have failed.
+Once the Board completes its discussion of the matter, a Board Member may make a motion to take action on the item.
+A Board Member may also make a motion to table, amend, substitute, postpone, or continue the matter, pursuant to these procedures.
+If the Board is unsuccessful in carrying a motion on the matter before the adjournment of the Meeting, the motion shall be deemed to have failed.

-The President/Chair will announce the final decision of the Board.
+The President/Chair, General Manager, or Board Clerk will announce the final decision of the Board.